go-pg/pg/README.md

 - On some queries go-pg is 2x faster, because it can load data in 1 client/server round-trip.
 - You don't need to use `rows.Close` to manage connections.
 - go-pg manages memory more efficiently than ORMs for database/sql.
-- Placeholders support allows you to write [complex queries](https://godoc.org/gopkg.in/pg.v3#example-package--ComplexQuery) and stick with SQL.
+- Placeholders support allows you to write [complex queries](https://godoc.org/gopkg.in/pg.v3#example-package--ComplexQuery) and stay with SQL.

 ## Howto